S-furi/uni-internship/Journal.md

 As today (30/03/23), no broadcasting turnaround were found, as always, need to check if it's a vital feature.

+(03/04) updates: a way of broadcasting can be archieved with KMath library, using the double tensor algebra, using the context `withBroadcasting`.
+It's possibile to dynamically convert multik datastructures into N dimensional tensors using the public interface `MutableMultiArray`, which is being used by multik `NDArray`.
+By now, the op-assingement operation are not working, suggesting maybe that the view is not that mutable, but the results are conformed by what expected.

 ### Notes
 Testing broadcasting Implementation, need to understand which are all the cases, and mainly the **NEEDS**.
 A simple Implementation of the sum can be